Yeah! (Charlie Rouse album)

 Yeah! is an album by American saxophonist Charlie Rouse recorded in 1960 and released on the Epic label.
+It was reissued in 1990 with the title Unsung Hero, with extra tracks recorded during July 1961.

 Reception

-Steve Leggett in his review for AllMusic states: "Rouse headed up few sessions on his own as a bandleader, but as this calm, workmanlike set, recorded in 1960 and originally released in 1961 on Epic Records, clearly shows, he could rise to the occasion".
+Steve Leggett, in his review for AllMusic, stated: "Rouse headed up few sessions on his own as a bandleader, but as this calm, workmanlike set... clearly shows, he could rise to the occasion".

+Jack Fuller of the Chicago Tribune commented: "In performance, Rouse`s musical taste was impeccable and his musical sophistication the match of Monk's."